EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 Make the following changes to the ssd_mobilenet_v2_quantized_300x300_coco.config file.
 Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
 Also, the paths must be in double quotation marks ( " ), not single quotation marks ( ' ).

 * Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
-For my card detector example, there are six classes, so I set num_classes: 6
+For my bird/squirrel/raccoon detector example, there are three classes, so I set num_classes: 3

 * Line 141.
 Change batch_size: 24 to batch_size: 6 .
 The smaller batch size will prevent OOM (Out of Memory) errors during training.